 Our compassionate staff build a warm, friendly, safe place for San Lorenzo Valley and Scotts Valley residents, offering stability and hope for the future.
 Mountain Community Resources is part of the Community Bridges family of programs.
 (Para Español, desplácese hacia abajo y en el icono de Google seleccione "Spanish."
 La información estara traducida a partir de allí.)

-Bi-lingual short and long-term advocacy, helping our community access resources and set goals to address issues of housing, employment, healthcare, education, substance abuse, domestic violence prevention, childcare and more.
+We seek to meet the needs of families through bi-lingual, bi-cultural support on both a long and short-term basis.
+Our drop-in advocacy support aims to help our community access resources and set goals to address issues such as housing, employment, healthcare, education, substance abuse, domestic violence prevention, childcare and more.

 Join us for free parenting resources, crafts, music, stories and healthy snacks every Wednesday from 10:30am to 12pm at Felton Covered Bridge Park from April to October, and Mountain Community Resources from November to March.

 We offer group classes and one-on-one sessions, helping parents address a wide range of topics including preventing tantrums, traveling in the car, managing chores, the power of self-esteem, and more.
-Classes are available in English and Spanish.
+Classes are available in English and Spanish, and include Triple P classes with funding made available by First 5 Santa Cruz County.
 Please contact us at 831-335-6600 to learn more.

 We offer Community Emergency Response Team (CERT) trainings twice a year, in partnership with local emergency response agencies.
 Classes are available to teens and adults at no charge, and all materials are provided.
 Please contact us at 831-335-6600 to learn more.